harmony-one/h/progress/theo-perisic.md

 ---

+2024-12-16 Mon: Q4 review, and sync with Alaina for yield enhancer marketing.

+---
+2024-12-15 Sun: Continued search into [Eliza AI](https://elizaos.ai/) initiatives and potential integrations with Harmony.

+2024-12-14 Sat: Community questions and sharing details on yield enhancer.

 2024-12-13 Fri: Created base frontend for [yield enhancer](https://github.com/ONETheo/yield-enhancer), shared with Artem.

 2024-12-12 Thu: Recovery overview, yield enhancer prioritization, sync with a few community members and validators on alternatives to accelerate recovery.